tel: +48 22 499 98 98

 kg/mm²

 In terms of safety, there are several recommendations regarding the use of these magnets.
-They should not be used in acidic, basic, organic environments or in solvents, and also in water or oil.
-Additionally, they can distort data on magnetic cards and hard drives, although data deletion using a neodymium magnet is not guaranteed.
+They should not be used in acidic, basic, organic environments or in solvents, as well as in water or oil.
+Furthermore, they can distort data on magnetic cards and hard drives, although data deletion using a neodymium magnet is not guaranteed.

-Advantages as well as disadvantages of neodymium magnets NdFeB.
+Advantages and disadvantages of neodymium magnets NdFeB.

-Apart from immense power, neodymium magnets have the following advantages:
+Apart from immense strength, neodymium magnets have the following advantages:

-• They do not lose strength over time.
-After 10 years, their power decreases by only ~1% (theoretically),
+• They do not lose their power (of the magnet).
+After approximately 10 years, their power decreases by only ~1% (theoretically),

-• They protect against demagnetization caused by external magnetic field very well,
+• They protect against demagnetization caused by external magnetic sources extremely well,

-• In other words, thanks to the glossy nickel, gold, or silver finish, the element gains an aesthetic appearance,
+• In other words, thanks to the shiny coating of nickel, gold, or silver, the element acquires an aesthetic appearance,

 • They have very high magnetic induction on the surface of the magnet,

-• Thanks to the flexibility in shaping or the ability to adapt to specific requirements – neodymium magnets can be produced in many variants of shapes or sizes, which expands the range of their possible uses.
+• Due to the option of accurate forming and adaptation to individual needs – neodymium magnets can be produced in many variants of shapes and sizes, which expands the range of their possible uses.

 Disadvantages of neodymium magnets:

-• They can break when subjected to a powerful impact.
-If the magnets are exposed to impacts, we recommend using magnets in a steel housing.
-The steel housing in the form of a holder protects the magnet from impacts, and at the same time increases its overall strength,
+• They can break as they are extremely fragile when subjected to a powerful impact.
+If the magnets are exposed to impacts, it is suggested using magnets in a metal holder.
+The steel housing in the form of a holder protects the magnet from impacts and simultaneously increases its overall strength,

-• They lose strength at high temperatures.
-Most neodymium magnets experience permanent loss of strength when heated above 80°C (depending on the form and height).
+• They lose power at high temperatures.
+Most neodymium magnets experience permanent loss of strength when heated above 80°C (depending on the shape and height).
 However, we also offer special magnets with high temperature resistance, up to 230°C,

 • Magnets exposed to a humid environment can corrode.
 Therefore, when using them outdoors, we suggest using waterproof magnets made of rubber, plastic, or other moisture-resistant materials,